 Watch the open video no. 5 Cardboard Crunchers & nos.
 6 & 11 (2 songs from Fantastic Fingers® Fine Motor Program).

 Got your password already?
-Start watching the 20 videos below & read the notes OR buy a subscription to access this product for $5 & share with 30 adults!
+Start watching the 20 videos below & read the notes OR buy this product for $10.

 1. Jumping Frogs - children love hopping these cheap plastic frogs in a jumping competition!
 We integrate colour, letter sound, & math concepts while developing upper body, wrist strength (for hand stability), plus tactile awareness - all so important for good fine motor skills.